gitter-badger/script/README.md

 #=> gitcommit.rb      Simple bundling of commands to execute a git commit
 ```

 Copy specific canvas(es) to the Desktop for easy text editor access.
-Note how
-by not including a file extension the default is set to ruby (.rb).
+File extensions default to ruby (.rb).

 ```
 script --fetch gitcommit regexp